Evangelical Lutheran Church in Oldenburg

-Evangelical Lutheran Church in Oldenburg (Evangelisch-Lutherische Kirche in Oldenburg) is a Lutheran church in the German state of Lower Saxony.
+The Evangelical Lutheran Church in Oldenburg (Evangelisch-Lutherische Kirche in Oldenburg) is a Lutheran church in the German state of Lower Saxony.

 The seat of the church leaders is in Oldenburg, as is the preaching venue of its bishop at St Lamberti Church.
-The Evangelical Lutheran Church in Oldenburg is a regional church (German: Landeskirche) and a full member of the Evangelical Church in Germany (EKD).
+The Evangelical Lutheran Church in Oldenburg is a regional church (German: Landeskirche) and a full member of the Protestant Church in Germany (EKD).
 As one of just two regional churches in the EKD, the church is only a guest member of the United Evangelical Lutheran Church of Germany (VELKD) and the Union of Evangelical Churches (UEK).
 The church is also a full member of the Community of Protestant Churches in Europe and the Lutheran World Federation.
 The church has 390,072 members (2020) in 123 parishes, with approximately 260 pastors (men and women).
 It is the largest Protestant denomination in the area of the former state of Oldenburg.